contentnetwork/blogcoin-blockchain-explorer/README.md

  - track users activates through google analytics,
  - are closed sourced,
  - are not available as hidden services,
- - do not support Loki testnet nor stagenet networks,
+ - do not support BitToro testnet nor stagenet networks,
  - have limited JSON API.

-In this example, these limitations are addressed by development of an Onion Loki Blockchain Explorer.
-The example not only shows how to use Loki C++ libraries, but also demonstrates how to use:
+In this example, these limitations are addressed by development of an Onion BitToro Blockchain Explorer.
+The example not only shows how to use BitToro C++ libraries, but also demonstrates how to use:

  - [crow](https://github.com/ipkn/crow) - C++ micro web framework
  - [mstch](https://github.com/no1msd/mstch) - C++ {{mustache}} templates
  - [json](https://github.com/nlohmann/json) - JSON for Modern C++
  - [fmt](https://github.com/fmtlib/fmt) - Small, safe and fast string formatting library

-## Onion Loki Blockchain Explorer features
+## Onion BitToro Blockchain Explorer features
  - no cookies, no web analytics trackers, no images,
  - by default no JavaScript, but can be enabled for client side decoding and proving transactions,
  - open sourced,